mcruzdev/blog/docs/posts/how-does-quarkus-build-works.md

 ---
-draft: true
+draft: false
 date: 2024-01-02
+authors:
+  - mcruzdev
 categories:
   - Java
   - Quarkus
+  - Maven
 ---
 # How does the Quarkus build process work?

 ## TL;DR

-This post explores how Quarkus init the build process for your Quarkus application.
+This post explores how Quarkus build process works internally to build your Quarkus application.

 ## Quarkus concepts